fmazzant/RestClient/README.md

 ### OnStart

-OnStart occurs when the request is starting and it is allow todo somethings.
+OnStart is an event that triggers when the request starts.
-Cancelling request for example.

 ```c#
 var result = rest